Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: The open quantum SSEP

 Note that the value of the density on the boundaries after a time of $\mathcal{O}(1)$ is that of the steady state.
 For general injection/extraction parameters these values are as in the classical SSEP,

-We conclude that there is a separation of time scales with which the boundary and bulk approach their steady state values.
-In the scaling limit (\ref{eq:scaling-limit}) with rescaled time $\tau$, this ensures that boundaries are equal to the steady state values at all times, while in the bulk it takes $\tau_\mathrm{decay}\sim\mathcal{O}(1)$ of time.
+We conclude that time scales with which the boundary and bulk approach their steady state values are separated by an order of $L^2$.
+In the scaling limit (\ref{eq:scaling-limit}) where $t\to t/L^2$ denotes the rescaled time, this means that boundaries are equal to the steady state values at all times, while in the bulk it takes $t_\mathrm{decay}\sim\mathcal{O}(1)$ of time.